ppy/osu-wiki/news/2026/2026-09-04-halloween-2026-fanart-contest.md

 Ideas may be cheap, but good ideas often come from iterating on previous ones and adding your own twist.
 Maybe these would take your fancy?

-- pippi and Mocha serving coffee to Shadows resembling themselves.
+- pippi and Mocha serving coffee to shadows resembling themselves.
 - Alisa and Tama on a train trip passing by Kisaragi Station.
 - Mani and Mari exploring the deafening silence of a haunted school trapped in a pocket dimension.
 - Taikonator acting a little strange under the blood moon, about to turn Aiko(nator) into something a little less human.